heathsc/r_htslib/README.md

 Changes

+ - 0.11.0.
+Add many new functions in vcf from gemBS-rs.
+Also breaking change to Hts::open where now the file parameter is an Option<>
  - 0.10.2.
 Add several accessor functions to Hts:: and HtsHdr:: so that the underlying SAM/VCF headers do not need to be directly accessed
  - 0.10.1.
 Implement Send + Sync for faidx::Sequence
  - 0.10.0.
 Change faidx so that (a) sub chromosome regions can be fetched and (b) uses PhantomData to flag that Sequence owns data